 One thing that made them successful is that one partner has qualities that complement the other.
 When looking for a business partner, this person should have the personality and attitude that rides harmoniously with your own.

-In fact, our co-founders here at Full Scale nails this area perfectly.
+In fact, our co-founders here at Full Scale nail this area perfectly.
 Full Scale is an offshore software development company in Kansas City.
-It’s the brainchild of Matt DeCoursey and Matt Watson, entrepreneurs who wants to simplify the process of hiring software developers.
+It’s the brainchild of Matt DeCoursey and Matt Watson, entrepreneurs who want to simplify the process of hiring software developers.

 DeCoursey exhibits a friendly and outgoing personality who loves to interact with people.
 On the other hand, Watson is quiet and laid-back; a whiz when it comes to technology.
 No one is better than the other.
 Both are peas in a pod that completes everything.